Jimeux/iter/coro/README.md

 ### Sample code and notes about https://research.swtch.com/coro

-* Coroutines provide concurrency without parallelism: when one coroutine is running, the one that resumed it or yielded to it is not.
+* Coroutines provide __concurrency without parallelism__: when one coroutine is running, the one that resumed it or yielded to it is not.
-* Because coroutines run one at a time and only switch at specific points in the program, the coroutines can share data among themselves without races.
+* Because __coroutines run one at a time and only switch at specific points__ in the program, the coroutines can share data among themselves without races.
   * The explicit switches serve as synchronization points, creating happens-before edges

 ## Converted Iterator Sequence